-I am pleased to share that in 2023 Abenaki Water Company continued its commitment in delivering highquality water to our valued customers.
-Over 640 tests conducted across our water systems confirmed that our water consistently meets or surpasses both state and federal water quality standards.
+Abenaki's greatest commitment is delivering highquality water to our customers.
+That's why I am pleased to inform you that in 2024 the more than 700 tests we conducted on our water systems in New Hampshire confirmed that our water consistently meets or surpasses both state and federal water quality standards.